rahilsk203/gitAuto/README.md

 - **Smart Suggestions**: Get helpful tips like "You have uncommitted changes" or "Your branch is behind remote"
 - **Automatic Conflict Resolution**: Handles those annoying "non-fast-forward" errors automatically
 - **Smart Error Resolver**: Automatically detects and fixes common Git issues
+- **Automatic Git Configuration**: Checks and configures your Git username and email automatically

 ### Advanced Features
 - Work with multiple repositories at once